UrielCh/GPS-test/README.md

 # GPS-test

+- Install the APK on the device
+- enable it as mock position provider
-- install nodejs and git
+- install `nodejs` and `git` on your developpement devices.
-- plug an android phone
+- plug the and android phone / emulator
 - run the test

 ```bash